-Lewis Silkin has a great history which we are extremely proud of, with the firm's beginnings starting from the man Lewis Silkin.
+Lewis Silkin has a great history which we are extremely proud of, with the firm's beginnings starting from Lewis Silkin the man.

 Lewis Silkin – humble origins

 Lewis Silkin (the man) was born on 14 November 1889 into a family of Jewish Lithuanian refugees, the eldest of seven children.
 His upbringing was poor but he was determined and won a scholarship to Oxford University.
 However his headmaster reputedly wrote in his report to the University "this boy will not benefit from a university education", therefore Lewis lost the opportunity to study at Oxford.
 Lewis Silkin first worked as a tally clerk in the London Docks.
 One day he spotted a notice in a window of a firm of solicitors, a notice seeking a 'bright lad'.
 He was appointed as a clerk.

 Lewis Silkin – the birth of the firm

 Eventually Lewis Silkin became an articled clerk qualifying in 1920 and immediately set up on his own.
 In 1925 Lewis began his political career by becoming a member of the London County Council.
 He eventually became deputy leader of the LCC during the Second World War.
 He made his way both to the House of Commons by becoming the MP for Peckham in 1936 and the House of Lords, becoming 1st Baron Silkin in 1950.